Safety Related Paperwork Safety Talk

 Paperwork is Required to Track Safety Performance

-Paperwork is an important part in tracking and measuring safety performance in the workplace.
+Paperwork, whether physical or digital, is an important part of tracking and measuring safety performance in the workplace.
 A quote often used in business is “what gets measured gets managed”.
 This is especially true when it comes to workplace safety.
 When events occur such as near misses, property damage events, spills, injuries, and other incidents, it is important that they are reported and tracked.
 By reporting these incidents, a company can begin to collect data and see what the trends are that cause the different incidents.
 Steps can be taken to improve safety at a company using this data to make informed decisions in implementing effective safeguards.